vyca2017/content/content/reference/platform/data-schema/naming-conventions.md

 alias: oe3raifamo
 path: /docs/reference/schema/naming-conventions
 layout: REFERENCE
-description: The different objects you encounter in a Graphcool project like models or relations follow separate naming conventions to help you distinguish them.
+description: The different objects you encounter in a Graphcool project like types or relations follow separate naming conventions to help you distinguish them.
 tags:
   - platform
   - queries